BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

     }

-    // we can get the open candle for a candles subscription, note we return an optional `Candle` object, not a `BaseDataEnum` let aud_cad_60m_candles = DataSubscription::new("AUD-CAD".to_string(), DataVendor::Test, Resolution::Minutes(60), BaseDataType::Candles, MarketType::Forex);
+    // we can get_requests the open candle for a candles subscription, note we return an optional `Candle` object, not a `BaseDataEnum` let aud_cad_60m_candles = DataSubscription::new("AUD-CAD".to_string(), DataVendor::Test, Resolution::Minutes(60), BaseDataType::Candles, MarketType::Forex);
     let current_open_candle: Option<Candle> = strategy.open_candle(&aud_cad_60m_candles);

-   // we can get a historical candle from the history we retained according to the 'history_to_retain' parameter when subscribing. (this only retains closed Candles)
+   // we can get_requests a historical candle from the history we retained according to the 'history_to_retain' parameter when subscribing. (this only retains closed Candles)
     let last_historical_candle: Option<Candle>  = candle_index(&aud_cad_60m_candles, 0);

    //expensive currently clones whole object, not an updating reference, but will give you the whole history should you need it (better to manually keep history in strategy loop)
     let candle_history: Option<RollingWindow<Candle>>  = strategy.candle_history(&aud_cad_60m_candles).await;

-    // we can get the open quotebar for a quotebars subscription, note we return an optional `Candle` QuoteBar, not a `BaseDataEnum` let aud_cad_60m_quotebars = DataSubscription::new("AUD-CAD".to_string(), DataVendor::Test, Resolution::Minutes(60), BaseDataType::QuoteBars, MarketType::Forex);
+    // we can get_requests the open quotebar for a quotebars subscription, note we return an optional `Candle` QuoteBar, not a `BaseDataEnum` let aud_cad_60m_quotebars = DataSubscription::new("AUD-CAD".to_string(), DataVendor::Test, Resolution::Minutes(60), BaseDataType::QuoteBars, MarketType::Forex);
     let current_open_candle: Option<QuoteBar> = strategy.open_bar(&aud_cad_60m_quotebars);

-   // we can get a historical quotebar from the history we retained according to the 'history_to_retain' parameter when subscribing. (this only retains closed QuoteBars)
+   // we can get_requests a historical quotebar from the history we retained according to the 'history_to_retain' parameter when subscribing. (this only retains closed QuoteBars)
     let last_historical_quotebar: Option<QuoteBar>  = bar_index(&aud_cad_60m, 0);

    //expensive currently clones whole object, not an updating reference, but will give you the whole history should you need it (better to manually keep history in strategy loop)